express-rate-limit/express-rate-limit/README.md

 Max number of connections during `windowMs` milliseconds before sending a 429 response.

 May be a number, or a function that returns a number or a promise.
+If `max` is a function, it will be called with `req` and `res` params.

 Defaults to `5`.
 Set to `0` to disable.